From Principles to Application (with Web Study Guide)

 |ExRx.net > Store > Sports Exercise Science > Book||

-Richard Schmidt, Craig Wrisberg
+Richard Schmidt, Tim Lee

-US Price: $79
+US Price: $93

 About the Authors | Table of Contents | Audiences

-The originator of schema theory, Dr. Schmidt founded the Journal of Motor Behavior and was its editor for 11 years.
-He authored the first edition of Motor Control and Learning in 1982 and Motor Learning and Performance in 1991, and has since followed up with new editions of both texts.
+The originator of schema theory, Schmidt founded the Journal of Motor Behavior in 1969 and was editor for 11 years.
+He authored the first edition of Motor Control and Learning in 1982 and the first edition of Motor Learning and Performance in 1991, and he has since followed up with new editions of both texts.